 While the Robot Chicken DC Comics Special 2 Villains In Paradise DVD may not look as good as it could, it does — like all of the previous Robot Chicken Blu-rays and DVD — have a wealth of cool extras, many of which are as funny as the episode itself.

-First up on the Robot Chicken DC Comics Special 2 Villains In Paradise DVD are two funny and insightful commentary tracks: one of which features the voice actors Seth Green, Matthew Senreich, Nathan Fillion, Breckin Meyer, and Zeb Wells, while the other has writers Hugh Davidson, Mike Fasolo, Tom Root, Kevin Shinick, and Wells.
+on the Robot Chicken DC Comics Special 2 Villains In Paradise DVD are two funny and insightful commentary tracks: one of which features the voice actors Seth Green, Matthew Senreich, Nathan Fillion, Breckin Meyer, and Zeb Wells, while the other has writers Hugh Davidson, Mike Fasolo, Tom Root, Kevin Shinick, and Wells.

 Along the same lines, the Robot Chicken DC Comics Special 2 Villains In Paradise DVD also has sketch-specific commentary videos called “Chicken Nuggets,” in which Green, Senreich, and DC Comics honcho Geoff Johns discuss the different sketches.
 But while they’re also humorous and enlightening, they have the same problem that the “Chicken Nuggets” have on every Robot Chicken Blu-ray and DVD, in that you have to hit the “enter” button on your remote for every video, even though you chose to watch the episode this way, and it would make more sense if they would just run the intros and interruptions automatically.